13 min read

 Now that you understand how processes and threads work, the next question is: How does the OS actually manage memory for all these processes?

-• Why a "2GB process" might only use 100MB of actual RAM
+• Why a "2GB process" might only use 100MB of actual RAM (this confused me for years)

 • How virtual memory creates the illusion of infinite memory